Medically Reviewed by Katelyn J. Mock, US-Registered Dietician (R.D.)

 Nutrition After Gastric Sleeve Surgery

 Vitamin and mineral supplements are essential for bariatric surgery patients to prevent weak bones and fractures and to build body tissues.

 The way you eat after surgery must be permanently changed.
 Initially, the volume of food to be consumed will be restricted to aid healing and, at the same time, provide essential nutrients.
-Below are some of the multivitamins which may be required:
+Below are some of the multivitamins that may be required:

 - The recommended protein intake: Women: 50–60 grams of protein.
 For men: 60–70 grams of protein

 - Tofu, beans/legumes are good sources of proteins.

-John Hopkins Medical Center recommends taking chewable mineral supplements containing iron (36mg), folic acid (800mcg) and thiamine (3mg) and 2 mg of copper along with selenium and zinc.
+John Hopkins Medical Center recommends taking chewable mineral supplements containing iron (36mg), folic acid (800mcg), thiamine (3mg), and 2 mg of copper, along with selenium and zinc.